 - Microsoft Surface Laptop Go vs Surface Laptop 3: Which should you buy?

 That’s already enough information to pique our interest for the next Gran Turismo.
 Add it all up, and there is a lot of attention on GT7, for a lot of reasons.
 Here’s everything we know so far about the next Gran Turismo.

 Gran Turismo 7 release date

-Gran Turismo 7 was officially delayed to 2022, per an interview with Sony Interactive Entertainment president and CEO Jim Ryan in GQ UK.
+Fans were hoping for a 2021 release, but the game was pushed to 2022, per an interview with Sony Interactive Entertainment president and CEO Jim Ryan in GQ UK.
 Originally, we learned about GT7 in a trailer during Sony's PS5 games reveal event on June 11, 2020.
-No release date was given, though hopeful fans thought 2021 was possible.

-It’s important to note two things in any Gran Turismo release date discussion.
-First, this series has never launched a new game alongside a new PlayStation platform before.
+The 2022 release date shouldn't be too surprising to longtime fans.
+This series has never launched a new game alongside a new PlayStation platform before.
 Gran Turismo 3: A-Spec missed the PS2’s launch by nearly a year in North America, whereas Gran Turismo 5 and Gran Turismo Sport dropped in the middle of the PS3 and PS4’s lifecycles, respectively.

 The other fact to be mindful of is that Polyphony Digital is a studio that likes to take its time.
 GT5 slipped through the entirety of 2009, all the way until November 2010.
 Even then, it was further delayed from the beginning to the end of November, because the game missed its production date by mere days.